Headed to Pie Town

 Sun beat down on me as I planned my next stop.
 I did not need water.
 Would I be able to find a place to camp if I did not make it to town?
 Was there a grocery store?
 Would the post office be open so I could pick up my supply box?
 Cherry pie was my favorite.
 Could I camp around the Toaster House, and what other hikers would be there?
 Immediate needs filled my head, as was mostly the case when hiking.

 The Toaster House was Nita’s original home.
-It was used by hikers, bikers, and equestrians.
-She had left the home for travelers after she had moved.
-It was a donation based establishment, and I’m sure the donations did not cover the costs.
-The house really depended on it’s inhabitants to maintain it.
-When I heard other hikers fuss about anything lacking at the house I always just shook my head.
+Hikers, bikers, and equestrians used it.
+She had left home for travelers after she had moved.
+It was a donation-based establishment, and I’m sure the donations did not cover the costs.
+The house depended on its inhabitants to maintain it.
+When I heard other hikers fuss about anything lacking in the home, I shook my head.

 Settling in for the Night

 Unfortunately, I believe Gordon’s sister had passed away when I ran into him again on the PCT.
-It may have been in Oregon, but I believe it was also the day I met Nimblewill.
+It may have been in Oregon, but I think it was also the day I met Nimblewill Nomad.
 He may have been doing some slack packing with Gordon, but don’t quote me.
 Age is catching up.

 I headed inside and picked my bunk for the night before settling in to eat burritos with Melanie and OOO.
-We chatted for a while before OOO set out to run with the moon, headed for Lordsburg.
+We chatted for a while before OOO headed for Lordsburg to run with the moon.
 His route would be all roads, both dirt and paved.
 It was the perfect “trail” for a moonlit hike.
-I wanted to go, but there was no way I was leaving without my PIE, and the diner was not open until the next morning.
-It would also be nice to take a shower, so I wished him well as he left.
+I wanted to go, but there was no way I was leaving without my PIE, and the diner was not open until the following day.
+Showering would also be nice, so I wished him well as he walked away.
 I would run into him again on the trail.